Empower Your Future: Must-Read Books on Cryptocurrencies

 15. Cryptoassets: An Innovative Investor's Guide to Bitcoin and Beyond by Chris Burniske

-Co-authored by Chris Berniske and Jack Tatar, this book provides framework readers can use to understand the reliability and intrinsic value of crypto-assets, which will help investors make more informed decisions.
+Co-authored by Chris Berniske and Jack Tatar, this book provides a framework readers can use to understand the reliability and intrinsic value of crypto-assets, which will help investors make more informed decisions.

 The book also provides tips and actionable insights on how to navigate the market.